hsiaofongw/go-controllers/README.md

 #        valid_lft forever preferred_lft forever
 ```

-You can now ping the another end of the tunnel:
+You can now ping the other end of the tunnel:

 ```sh
 docker exec -it agent1 ping -c 3 10.4.0.2